 Your search should be controlled by two different types of method – the frequency of indexing to ensure content is up to date for your results, and the relevancy of the engine itself.
 This includes the weight of the specific type of results in your search results (new articles higher than older), promoted content in search (think Ads but for your own content), and granular control (when someone searches this, make these results appear first).

 Google is limited with control and you’re at the mercy of its algorithm.
-There are a few tools, such as their promotions, that allow you to specify specific rankings for a search word, refinements, which can impact the weight of specific results within categories.
+There are a few tools, such as their promotions, that allow you to choose specific rankings for a search word, refinements, which can impact the weight of specific results within categories.
 Even with these tools, as a non-developer, utilizing these tools was a little tricky and required a lot of extra Googling.

 With Cludo, you don’t need to be a developer to control what results appears in your search.
 With many marketing professionals taking the reigns of the website, it’s more important than ever to ensure your website is delivering content no matter how visitors’ are trying to find it.